luau-lang/site/src/content/docs/reference/api.md

 ## Userdata

-Userdata values are used to hold host data with lifetime managed by Luau.
+Userdata values are used to hold host data with their lifetime managed by Luau.
-Userdata can have a metatable to enable custom behaviors of the value.
+Userdata can have a metatable to enable custom behaviors of the value in Luau code.

 These values can be associated with an optional 'tag'.
 `tag` has to be non-negative and lower than `LUA_UTAG_LIMIT`, defined in `luaconf.h`.